-The AD7942 is specified over a wide operating range from 2.3 V to 5.5 V. It has, unlike other low voltage converters, a noise low enough to design a low supply (2.5 V) 14-bit resolution system with respectable performance.
-It uses two power supply pins: a core supply, VDD, and a digital input/output interface supply, VIO.
+The AD7942 is specified over a wide operating range from 2.3 V to 5.5 V. It has, unlike other low voltage converters, a noise low enough to design a low supply (2.5V) 14-bit resolution system with respectable performance.
+It uses two power supply pins: a core supply VDD and a digital input/output interface supply VIO.
 VIO allows direct interface with any logic between 1.8 V and VDD.
 To reduce the supplies needed, the VIO and VDD can be tied together.
 The AD7942 is independent of power supply sequencing between VIO and VDD.
-Additionally, it is insensitive to power supply variations over a wide frequency range, as shown in Figure 27.
+Additionally, it is very insensitive to power supply variations over a wide frequency range, as shown in Figure 26, which represents PSRR over frequency.

-Figure 27.
+Figure 26.
 PSRR vs. Frequency

-The AD7942 powers down automatically at the end of each conversion phase and, therefore, the power scales linearly with the sampling rate, as shown in Figure 28.
-This makes the part ideal for low sampling rates (even rates of a few Hz) and low battery-powered applications.
+The AD7942 powers down automatically at the end of each conversion phase and, therefore, the power scales linearly with the sampling rate as shown in see Figure 27.
+This makes the part ideal for low sampling rate (even a few Hz) and low battery-powered applications.

-Figure 28.
+Figure 27.
 Operating Currents vs. Sampling Rate